YashGovindani/Stich/README.md

 # Stitch
 Stich is a J2EE web services framework.

-> Note : The framework usage is explained to be used with [Tomcat](https://tomcat.apache.org/)
+> Note : At present stage, The framework only works with [Tomcat](https://tomcat.apache.org/)